robrix/Postmodern-Programming/Postmodern Programming.md

 With `-setUpNavigationItem`, defining the _what_ is almost a contradiction in terms: it’s not a noun, not a concept.
 It has no value (by which I mean that it declares its return type to be `void`, i.e. no type, no value).
 It was _abstracted_, but in a sense it is not _an abstraction_, but merely an _extraction_ of specific instructions.

 Declarative programming is nebulous, ill-defined, _abstract_.
-Wikipedia gives three or so definitions, but for the moment let’s characterize it as the `-firstObject` approach, whereas the `setUpNavigationItem` and `-setChild:` approaches are _imperative_.
+For the moment let’s characterize it as the `-firstObject` approach, whereas the `setUpNavigationItem` and `-setChild:` approaches are _imperative_.
 Or, more succinctly: the difference between what and how.

 But _what_ `-firstObject` is boils down to semantics, surely.
 We don’t have access to the syntax tree at runtime; we don’t have Lisp-style macros that can operate on the messages at or before compile-time, either.
 Nothing about these messages is available at any point to us, so _all that they can do is tell the computer how it should behave_!
 Right?